Omar-Khawaja/coin-checker-db/README.md

 was run to retrieve these statistics.

-Here is an example of my querying my database after running this program a few times with different values (you can set up a MySQL docker container for testing):
+Here is an example of my querying my database after running this program a few times with different values (you can set up a MySQL Docker container for testing):

 ```